dagem12/chatapp/backend/Readme.md

 # Chat App Backend

-A modern, scalable chat application backend built with NestJS, PostgreSQL, Redis, and WebSockets.
+A chat application backend built with NestJS, PostgreSQL, Redis, and WebSockets.
 This application provides real-time messaging capabilities with user authentication, conversation management, and message persistence.

 ## Features